AndyO2/Chess/README.md

     1) Determining checkmate
     2) Determing if moving a piece moves into check deeming it an invalid move
     3) En Passant
-    3) Unable to detect whether or not the king has moved deeming castling invalid

 # Time Expenditures: